 The summer of 2016 was different!
 Water chestnut proliferated as we have never seen before, forming expansive, dense patches at multiple locations.
 Left unchecked, these plants can choke off sunlight and oxygen, threatening native plants, fish, fish-eating birds and other aquatic species.
 Some waterways, including local ones, have become impassible by water chestnut infestations.

-For the coming season, work parties are planned for Saturday, June 10 at 1 p.m.; Saturday, June 24 at 1 p.m.; and Saturday, July 8 at 1 p.m.
+For the coming season, paddles are planned for Saturday, June 10 at 1 p.m.; Saturday, June 24 at 1 p.m.; and Saturday, July 8 at 1 p.m.
+(If no water chestnut plants are found, the outing will become a recreational, nature-observing paddle.)
 Canoes and kayaks will start and finish at the launch site at 181 Johnson Street, adjacent to Middletown’s recycling center.
 For each of these outings, we need many volunteers, including those with access to motorboats.
 Here’s why.

 Here are 2 excellent videos produced by Kate Ten Eyck and Joseph Smolinksi, friends of the Jonah Center.
 These works of environmental art were projected onto the white walls of the pedestrian tunnel under Route 9 during the Riverfront Encounter Festival at Harbor Park, Middletown, in May 2016.